The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 Energy, Climate Change

 Climate Tracker invited applications for the Climate Journalism Mentoring Program, exclusive to Latin America.
-Journalists from Argentina, Mexico, and Brazil. will publish stories on the impact of the climate crisis in the region, with a focus on the transition to fair energy.
+Journalists from Argentina, Brazil, Bolivia, Chile, Colombia, Peru, Dominican Republic, Ecuador, Honduras, Mexico, and Venezuela will publish stories on the impact of the climate crisis in the region, with a focus on the transition to fair energy.
 Journalists receive a total financial incentive of US$900 (US$$300 for each story published).
-The application deadline is 09 May 2024.
+The application deadline is 03 November 2024.
 Climate Journalism Mentorship Program

 Water Resources